 Scratchpay was created in 2016 as an alternative to Carecredit.
 According the Scratchpay, because they are approving for a single transaction for a single procedure, the risk they are taking on lending you the funds is “boxed in” or very predictable, so that they are able to approve more customers in total.
 And because they hold all of the loans to maturity within their own company, they aren’t limited to FICO-based scoring use their own internal models to assess risk.

-How to comparison shop
+How to comparison shop for veterinary payment plans

 |Features||APR for extended financing||Penalty APR||Annual Fee|